GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Success Criteria

-- There's a new table `obt_sales` with **121317** records in the `dwh` dataset that joins the dimension tables with the fact table as a result of running the Dataform pipeline with the tag `obt` .
+- There's a new partitioned table `obt_sales` with **121317** records in the `dwh` dataset that joins the dimension tables with the fact table as a result of running the Dataform pipeline with the tag `obt` .
 - There's a new Looker Studio report with the abovementioned charts.

 ### Learning Resources